blenderskool/pigmnts/README.md

 ## Functions
 Pigmnts exposes following function in WebAssembly
-### pigments(c: `HtmlCanvasElement`, num_colors: `u8`)
+### pigments(canvas: `HtmlCanvasElement`, num_colors: `u8`, batch_size: `Option<u32>`)
 > Returns an array of **[8-digit Hex](https://css-tricks.com/8-digit-hex-codes/) color codes** as strings found in the image.
 Eg. ["#6DDAD0FF", "#FF3A940A"]

-A `<canvas>` element is passed as one of the arguments which has the image to be processed.
+- `canvas` canvas element which has the image to be processed.
 Internally, the pixel data is taken from the canvas, and then clustered to create the color palette.
-`num_colors` defines the number of colors to be gathered from the image.
+- `num_colors` defines the number of colors to be gathered from the image.
+- `batch_size` (optional) defines the number of pixels to randomly sample from the image.
+It should be greater than the total number of pixels in the image and the `num_colors`.
+By default, all the pixels in the image are processed.

 If this crate is used in some Rust projects, then following function is also available
 ### pigments_pixels(pixels: `&Vec<RGBA>`, num_colors: `u8`)